-painted white shoulder head, stationary glass like eyes, painted upper
+Walda doll has a porcelain fired and painted shoulder head, stationary glass like eyes, painted upper

-lower lashes, cheek blush and rosebud red lips, with porcelain
+and lower lashes or painted eyes, cheek blush and rosebud red lips, a cloth body

 Where in the world is Walda?
 Today she can be found in